-Feeling Ugly?
-You Could Be Suffering From Body Dysmorphia
+Feeling Fugly Even Though You’re Not?
+You Could Have Body Dysmorphia

 There are times when you just don’t feel happy with the way you look, constantly finding fault of the way your body is built and trying your best to fix the flaws.
 Most of the times, this is a totally normal behaviour.

 However, you should be worried if you can’t stop looking at the mirror and over-obsessing on that particular imperfection on a daily basis to a point which might bring suicidal thoughts.

 Why?
 Because you could actually be suffering from a disorder known as body dysmorphia.

 Also known as BDD, body dysmorphia is a mental disorder in which one becomes obsessed with an imagined or slight defect in one’s appearance.
 To others, the flaws may not be that obvious, but to someone suffering from body dysmorphic disorder, the flaw(s) is so prominent that causes one to feel ashamed and anxious.
 People with BDD may even feel the need to avoid social situations and find difficulties functioning on a daily basis.

 BDD may seem similar with an eating disorder, however, those affected are more concerned about specific body parts, weight and shape of the entire body.

 For example, worrying or obsessing over skin imperfections like wrinkles, scars, acne, or body hair, facial features, and body weight.
 Some even obsess over body areas such as breasts, penis, thighs and body odours.